OpenWIS/openwis-documentation/_backlog/OpenWIS-Backlog-000123.md

 kanMetric: 2
 kanSize: 3
 kanPriority: 4
+kanRepo:
 ---
-Application of Roles and Groups to accreditation and authorisation, for data as well as metadata.
+Application of GeoNetwork Roles and Groups to accreditation and authorisation, for data as well as metadata.